What is a certified copy?

 How do I know when to send a certified copy?

-If you've purchased our name change kit simply check the enclosure notes on each ready to send letter, email or mailing slip.
+If you’ve purchased our name change kit simply check the enclosure notes on each ready to send letter, email or mailing slip.
 We state exactly what document you should include as proof of identity.
-We also explain if it should be your original, a photocopy or certified copy.
-Occasionally a company may have a narrow range of people who can certify, in which case we list it on your letters.
+We also explain if it should be your original, a photocopy or a certified copy.
+Occasionally, a company may have a narrow range of people who can certify, in which case we list it on the notification.

 Who can certify a copy?

 Some companies insist on a solicitor to certify your documents, such as when dealing with name changes on some property titles.
 Where a specific professional is not prescribed, you can ask any professional who is of good standing in your community to certify your document.
-This may be a;
+Ideally, they will have a professional registration number.
+This may be a: